Florence Craye: Life and character

 Being the daughter of Percy Craye, Earl of Worplesdon, Lady Florence Craye is the daughter of an Earl and is therefore entitled to the courtesy title of Lady.
 Jeeves formally addresses her as "m'lady" and refers to her as "her ladyship", while Bertie Wooster simply calls her "Florence".
 She is the elder sister to the troublesome young Edwin Craye and eventually becomes the step-daughter of Bertie's Aunt Agatha.

 Florence is tall and willowy, with platinum blonde hair, an attractive profile, and bright hazel eyes, but also has an imperious personality.
+Bertie once suggests that marrying her would be difficult because the husband would have to look at her side-on all the time.
 Interested in intellectual matters, she is said by Bertie Wooster to be "steeped to the gills in serious purpose".
 She is an author and writes the novel Spindrift, which is widely read and apparently well received, going into five editions and popular with "the boys with the bulging foreheads out Bloomsbury way", though Jeeves considers it a "somewhat immature production lacking in significant form".
 The book is turned into a play by Percy Gorringe, though the play closes after only three nights.

 Her first engagement mentioned in the stories is to Bertie Wooster in "Jeeves Takes Charge".
 In the story, she wants Bertie to steal his uncle's memoirs.
 Initially, Bertie is attracted by her beautiful profile, but starts to have doubts about her when she expects him to read the difficult book Types of Ethical Theory.
 She also plans to make him read Nietzsche.
 By the end of that story, he has realized that he finds her too overbearing and is glad that their engagement is over.
 He is unwilling to hurt a girl's feelings by turning her down, however, so he is in danger of becoming her fiancé again whenever she wants to renew their engagement.
+In Joy in the Morning, Zenobia "Nobby" Hopwood states her opinion that of all the men that Florence married, Bertie was the one she wanted most.

 Florence gets engaged often in the stories, being quick to leave a fiancé if he fails in an undertaking or does not obey her wishes.
-At different times, she gets engaged to Bertie in "Jeeves Takes Charge", to Bertie and Stilton Cheesewright in Joy in the Morning, to Bertie, Stilton and the playwright Percy Gorringe in Jeeves and the Feudal Spirit, and to Bertie and Harold "Ginger" Winship in Much Obliged, Jeeves.
+At different times, she gets engaged to Bertie in "Jeeves Takes Charge", to Bertie and Stilton Cheesewright in Joy in the Morning, to Bertie, Stilton, and the playwright Percy Gorringe in Jeeves and the Feudal Spirit, and to Bertie and Harold "Ginger" Winship in Much Obliged, Jeeves.
 It is also mentioned, in Joy in the Morning, that she was once engaged to Boko Fittleworth.
 At one point, Bertie and his Aunt Dahlia jokingly suppose that, since Florence has been engaged to so many people, her former fiancés form clubs and societies, and call themselves the Old Florentians.
 At the end of the Jeeves canon, she is not married or engaged to anyone.